Where to find food pantries, giveaways and more

 Our Lady of Grace Catholic Church: 10 to 11 a.m. the third Tuesday monthly, 6 Roosevelt Blvd.
 Call 352-746-2144.

 Suncoast Baptist Church: Food pantry open for bread distribution from 7 to 9 a.m.
 Wednesdays, and the second Wednesday monthly is distribution of bread and vegetables from 7 to 9 a.m. at 5310 S. Suncoast Blvd., Homosassa Springs.
 Open to Homosassa residents only.
-For information, call 352-621-3008 from 9 a.m. to 4 p.m.
-Tuesday or Wednesday and ask for Clara.
+For information, call 352-621-3008, 9 a.m. to 4 p.m.
+Tuesday or Wednesday, ask for Clara.

 Homosassa First United Methodist Church: Bread of Life Pantry – 8 to 11 a.m.
 Thursdays in fellowship hall.
 Bag of groceries with bread, meat and produce available for Homosassa residents once a month.
 Call 352-628-4083.